tviitanen/introduction-to-web-development/README.md

 #### Bugs:
 - Pause.js move to mainmenu is not working
-- Enemy sprite does not turn when moving
+- Enemy sprite 'spins' when horizontally aligned with player

 ### SOURCES